open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 `ResourceBuilder` offers various methods to construct resource comprising of attributes from various sources.
-For example, `AddService()` adds [Service](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/README.md#service) resource. `AddAttributes` can be used to add any additional attribute to the `Resource`.
+For example, `AddService()` adds [Service](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/README.md#service) resource. `AddAttributes` can be used to add any additional attributes to the `Resource`.
 It also allows adding `ResourceDetector`s.

 It is recommended to model attributes that are static throughout the lifetime of